optimizely/scribe/content/stories/bigstock.md

 {% include "blockquote.html"
   {
     size: 'full',
-    quote: 'Testing ensures that the work is adding value and quantifes that value.
+    quote: 'Testing ensures that our work is adding value and quantifes that value.
 Of course, we also do testing when we are unsure of which path to take.',
     attribution: 'Boris Masis, Product Manager, Bigstock' }
 %}